Souhail99/Bank-smart-contract/README.md

 truffle migrate --network sepolia
 ```

-Don't forget to launch Ganache before running the migration.
+**Don't forget to launch Ganache before running the migration.
+Don't forget to update the truffle-config in the Origintrail folder to add your mnemonic and Infura key.**

 # Smart-contracts : RePool and Mint